Iceland volcano eruption: Is it safe to travel?

 The eruption began on 14 January just before 8am local time about 4km northeast of Grindavik, whose residents were evacuated before the event.

-Hours later, a second fissure opened near the edge of town and lava crept toward the homes.
+Hours later, a second fissure opened near the edge of town and lava crept toward the homes destroying several.

+Authorities say the volcanic eruption began to calm down on Tuesday morning although it is still a risky situation as new fissures can emerge at short notice.

 Despite lying just 20 km north of the eruption site, Keflavik International Airport - Iceland's main international airport - remains open and flights are still arriving and departing.
 The roads around Grindavik are closed, however.